 TUI Discovery cruise ship accidents, incidents and law news reports relate to a passenger vessel (formerly Splendour Of The Seas) with IMO number 9070632, owned by TUI Cruises.
-Among the unfortunate events at sea are fires, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), machinery malfunctions.
+Among the unfortunate events at sea are fires, Norovirus illness outbreaks, crew and passenger incidents (deaths, injuries, crimes), drug smuggling, machinery malfunctions.

 Here you can also track MS TUI Discovery position at sea.using the AIS live ships tracker of VesselFinder.
 The 69,100-ton 2100-passenger Thomson cruise ship TUI Discovery was built for Royal Caribbean (as Splendour Of The Seas) in 1996 by the Chantiers de l’Atlantique shipbuilding company in France.